 - When should I use state plane coordinates?

-- How do I select a combined scale factors?
+- How do I select a combined scale factor?

-- What quality assurance/quality control mechanisms do I need in place when using State Plane Coordinates?
+- What quality control measures do I need for state plane coordinates?

-- What exactly is my equipment and software doing when I work with State Plane Coordinates?
+- What are my equipment and software doing with state plane coordinates?

-- What type of distance does a total station actually measure?
+- What type of distances does my total station actually measure?

-- What type of distance does my GNSS receiver actually measure?
+- What type of distances does my GNSS receiver measure?

-- What is my data collector doing to my distances?
+- What is my data collector doing to my distances/coordinates?

 - What is my CAD software doing to my distances and coordinates?

-- When do I need to selection multiple scale factors for my project?
+- When do I need to use multiple scale factors on a project?

 Price for the Morning Session